20 birds to look and listen for this season

 Photo by @ncbirdwatch

-This zippy, compact bird is often described as jewel-like, due to its vibrant shades of green and red.
+This zippy, compact bird is often described as jewel-like, because of its vibrant shades of green and red.
 You can help beckon this bird into your yard with a flower garden.
-Another interesting fact: this bird is eastern North America’s sole breeding hummingbird.
+Fun fact: this bird is eastern North America’s sole breeding hummingbird.
 In early fall, they migrate to Central America.

 Tree Swallows